jxs/phoenix_linguist/README.md

 A project that integrates [Phoenix](http://github.com/phoenixframework/phoenix) with [Linguist](https://github.com/chrismccord/linguist), providing a plug and view helpers

 `PhoenixLinguistPlug` checks if there's a :locale param on the requested route, if there is and matches the existing locales, puts the locale on the session.
 If the requested :locale does not exist, forwards the user to the `ErrorView` `404` handler defined.
 If there isn't a :locale defined, `PhoenixLinguistPlug` puts the default locale on the session
+`PhoenixLinguist.Helpers` are a couple of view helpers that can be used on templates to help determine user's prefered locale

+You can see the [online documentation](http://hexdocs.pm/phoenix_linguist/) for more information.

 ##Requirements